 The sites at Old Bara cater for tents, campervans, camper trailers, motorhomes, and caravans.
 Guests are more than welcome to choose their own sites however, a maximum stay of 7 days applies and bookings are essential to ensure numbers are kept to a minimum and you are not overcrowded.
 Once booked, the site is yours so there will be no unexpected neighbors arriving during the night, providing you with not only privacy but also peace and quiet away from the hustle and bustle of everyday life.

 A secluded site on one of the many waterways

-Old Bara also has a four bedroom guesthouse which sleeps up to 10 people or perfect for 4 couples, and ideal if you don’t want to rough it or if you wish to catch up with family and friends who may not have a caravan.
+Old Bara also has a four bedroom guesthouse that sleeps up to 10 people or perfect for 4 couples, and ideal if you don’t want to rough it or if you wish to catch up with family and friends who may not have a caravan.
 The guesthouse is a charming 4 bedroom house, circa 1920s, which is also pet friendly.
 Adults love to stay there while the kids camp outside.
 It is fully self-catered with all the luxuries of home and more.
-Fine linen & towels are provided, 2.5 bathrooms, modern appliances and a large outside entertainment area with a gas BBQ for your own use.
+Fine linen & towels are provided, 2.5 bathrooms, modern appliances, and a large outside entertainment area with a gas BBQ for your own use.